askari0102/Learning/Kubernetes/README.md

 ## 42.2 IPv6 and dual-stack

 Kubernetes has supported dual-stack (IPv4 and IPv6 simultaneously) as a stable feature for several major versions, and dual-stack has been enabled by default since 1.21.
-IPv6-only clusters are supported by the major Linux CNIs and cloud providers, but the claim is not universal: **Windows nodes do not support single-stack IPv6-only networking**, and some CNIs (Flannel, for example) are IPv4 fabrics.
+IPv6-only clusters are supported by the major Linux CNIs and cloud providers, but the claim is not universal: **Windows nodes do not support single-stack IPv6-only networking**, and some older CNI versions default to IPv4 (check per-version docs — Flannel has had IPv6/dual-stack support since ~v0.18+).
 Verify support for your specific CNI and node OS before planning an IPv6-only cluster.
 The practical considerations:

 **Why dual-stack rather than IPv6-only:** during a long migration you need both; some dependencies and clients remain IPv4-only for years.